LaNsHoR/basic-modals/README.md

 - `question`: Text content for the question.
 Default value is "Default Question".
 - `button_yes_content`: Text for the "yes button".
 Default value is "Yes".
 - `button_no_content`: Text for the "no button".
 Default value is "No".
 - `button_cancel_content`: Text for the "cancel button".
 Default value is null.
-If a value evaluated as false is provided, like null or false, this modal won't have any cancel button.
+By default confirm modals don't have a cancel button.
 - `title`: A title on the top of the modal.
-If a value evaluated as false is provided, like null or false, this modal won't have any title.
+By default confirm modals don't have any title.

 ### Use 1: Invoking it with a question without parameters